Monday, 18 September 2023

 Via FTD we previously had two live 1971 Elvis concerts:

-As part of its ongoing live on tour series, the label has released Elvis: Live In Vegas '71 as a 3-CD 5" digipak, featuring three 1971 shows recorded in Vegas, respectively on Jan 27-29.
+As part of its ongoing live on tour series, FTD Records has released Elvis: Live In Vegas '71 as a 3-CD 5" digipak, featuring three 1971 shows recorded in Vegas, respectively on Jan 27-29.

 FTD refer to this release as "having imperfections", but "the historic importance and rarity of these recordings were prioritized".
-I've read these words before.
-It is code for "some of the sound quality might be poor."
+Translated, it means "some of the sound quality might be poor."

 To buy or not to buy...